Lockdown got you down?

 Listen to some great music.

-When I'm feeling down, music can make a big difference in boosting my mood.
+When I’m feeling down, music can make a big difference in boosting my mood.
 Why not put together a playlist of songs that trigger fond memories or that are just plain fun?
-By the way, you don't have to shell to a ton of money on tunes either. depending on where you live, you may be able to download music for free from your local library.
+By the way, you don’t have to shell out a ton of money on tunes either. depending on where you live, you may be able to download music for free from your local library.